 LOBBY PROCEDURES & BANKING BEST PRACTICES

-To help protect the health of our employees and clients, our lobby hours are temporarily changed to 10:00am to 2:00pm and by appointment for client transactions only.
+To help protect the health of employees and clients, we’ve instituted temporary lobby hours and we are available by appointment for client transactions only.
 Madison, Milwaukee/Brookfield, and Kansas City/Leawood locations: 9:00 am to 4:00 pm; and Appleton: 12:00 pm to 4:00 pm.
 Please enter the lobby and wait for instructions about how to proceed.

 To reduce the possibility of virus transmission, we encourage you to conduct as much banking as possible electronically or by telephone with us.
 We recommend: